Cain and Abel in Islam: Message

 The Qur'an states that the story of Cain and Abel was a message for mankind, as it had told them about the consequences of murder and that the killing of a soul would be as if he/she had slain the whole of mankind.
 But the Qur'an states that still people rejected the message of the story, and continued to commit grave sins, such as slaying prophets and other righteous people.
 All the prophets who preached since the time of Adam were persecuted, insulted or reviled in one way or another.
 With some righteous men, however, the Qur'an states that people went one step further, in attempting to slay them or indeed slaying them.
-As for the slaying of the righteous, it says "As to those who deny the Signs of God and in defiance of right, slay the prophets, and slay those who teach just dealing with mankind, announce to them a grievous penalty".
+As for the slaying of the righteous, it says "Those who disbelieve in the signs of Allah and kill the prophets without right and kill those who order justice from among the people - give them tidings of a painful punishment.".